nicocrm/aqueduct-sync/README.md

      - this should automatically return messages to the queue if they are not acknowledged in a timely fashion, to ensure reliability
  * ack(msg): acknowledge a message, removing it from the queue.
 Return a promise that resolves to the message id (for logging)

-The messages must be objects of the following format:
+The messages must be objects with a `payload` property of the following format:

  * action: create, update, delete
  * type: the local entity name